luzyrawr/programming-fundamentals/CSS3.md

 - The `[attribute^="value"]` selector is used to select elements with the specified attribute, whose value starts with the specified value.
 - The `[attribute$="value"]` selector is used to select elements whose attribute value ends with a specified value.
 - The `[attribute*="value"]` selector is used to select elements whose attribute value contains a specified value.

+## CSS Counters
+CSS counters are "variables" maintained by CSS whose values can be incremented by CSS rules (to track how many times they are used).
+Counters let you adjust the appearance of content based on its placement in the document.

+To work with CSS counters we will use the following properties:

+- counter-reset - Creates or resets a counter
+- counter-increment - Increments a counter value
+- content - Inserts generated content
+- counter() or counters() function - Adds the value of a counter to an element

+To use a CSS counter, it must first be created with counter-reset.

 ## Quick tips
 ### Center element within its container